 Anime on Blu-Ray

 In modern times, Blu-Rays are the stock choice for collecting anime.
 The benefit to collecting anime is clear, you are often getting a high definition and sometimes remastered version of the classics.

 This means vibrant colors and the clearest and cleanest visual you can get.
 Additionally, the audio on blu-rays is better than what you will get with any streaming service.
 So if you are an audiophile with a killer home theater setup, then you’re best served by collecting shows on Blu-Ray.

 But unfortunately, not every show and movie has been released in this format.
 So if you want a physical copy, you’ll have to explore other options.

 Anime on DVD

 DVDs are still viable in this day and age.
-And if you’re after collectible box sets, you’re going to find a much greater variety with DVDs than Blu-Rays or other formats.
+And if you’re after collectible box sets, you will find a much greater variety with DVDs than Blu-Rays or other formats.

 When hunting down DVDs, it’s good to keep an eye out for remastered versions.
-For example, if you’re trying to collect Neon Genesis Evangelion on DVD, you should be targetting the “Platinum” version instead of the “Perfect” version.
+For example, if you’re trying to collect Neon Genesis Evangelion on DVD, you should target the “Platinum” version instead of the “Perfect” version.

 The Platinum version is the remastered version and the Perfect version is considered sub-par by comparison.
 So you want to avoid spending your hard-earned money on the “wrong” version.